Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief summary of the data that was covered in the charts and tables above.
+The points below are a recap of the coverage data presented in the illustrations above.

 Rates by Driver Age